 With EOS Utility (provided software, p.392) installed in your computer, you can connect the camera to the computer and shoot remotely while viewing the computer screen.
-For details, refer to the Software Instruction Manual (p.395) on the CD-ROM.
+For details, refer to the EOS Utility Instruction Manual (p.395).

 Shooting with the LCD Monitor